Downed trees

 Tree already on the ground after wind damage.

-Limb-only hazard removal for storm-broken or hanging limbs.
+Limb-only hazard removal for broken or hanging limbs.

 Highest priority is usually anything touching a structure or blocking access, followed by broken/hanging limbs.
 Once hazards are controlled, haul-off and cleanup follow.